lletourn/Workshops/README.md

 # First data glance
 So you've just received an email saying that your data is ready for download from the sequencing center of your choice.
 The first thing to do is download it, the second thing is making sure it is of good quality.

 ### Fastq files
 Let's first explore the fastq file.

 Try these commands
 ```
-less -S raw_reads/NA12878/runSRR_1/NA12878.SRR.33.pair1.fastq.gz
+zless -S raw_reads/NA12878/runSRR_1/NA12878.SRR.33.pair1.fastq.gz

 zcat raw_reads/NA12878/runSRR_1/NA12878.SRR.33.pair1.fastq.gz | head -n4
 zcat raw_reads/NA12878/runSRR_1/NA12878.SRR.33.pair2.fastq.gz | head -n4